indrabasak/docker-example/README.md

 ```

 ## Docker Maven Plugin Setup
 We are using [`Spotify's Docker Maven Plugin`](https://github.com/spotify/docker-maven-plugin).
-It's relativelt easy to
+It's relatively easy to
 setup in your Maven `pom.xml`.
 Complexity rises when you specify the plugin in the parent POM.
 Here are the changes to
 the parent `pom.xml`
 ```